ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 ### Raster to Vector

-Three functions allow to convert raster data to vector - the `rasterToPoints()`, `rasterToContour()`, and `rasterToPolygons()` functions.
+Three functions allow us to convert raster data to vector - the `rasterToPoints()`, `rasterToContour()`, and `rasterToPolygons()` functions.
 The latter can be useful to convert the result of a classification.
 In that case, set `dissolve = TRUE` so that the polygons with the same attribute value will be dissolved into multi-polygon regions.
 This option requires the `rgeos` package.

 These methods are known to perform poorly under R. Calling `gdal_translate` directly or through the `gdalUtils` package can be much faster.